Railway brake: Types

+This is not a complete list of all railway brakes, but lists most of the common examples.

 Mechanical brake

 Most tractive units, passenger coaches and some freight wagons are equipped with a hand-operated parking brake (handbrake).
 This acts directly (mechanically) on the vehicle's brake linkage.
 The activation of such a brake prevents wheel rotation independently of the pneumatic brake and is therefore suitable for securing parked wagons and coaches from unintentional movement.
-Only mechanical brakes can be used for this purpose, since the holding power of air brakes can decrease due to unavoidable leaks.
+Only mechanical brakes can be used for this purpose, since the holding power of air brakes cannot be maintained indefinitely without a working compressor.

 There are two types.
 The handbrake that can be operated on board the vehicle is used firstly to prevent it from rolling away and secondly to regulate the speed for certain shunting operations and to stop trains if the automatic brake fails.
 It is usually designed as a screw brake and is operated from a brakeman's platform or, in the case of passenger coaches, from inside the coach, usually from an entrance area.
 On UIC freight wagons, this braking weight is framed in white (white like the rest of the brake inscription, alternatively black on a white or light-coloured background).
 Hand brakes on tenders and tank locomotives are often designed as counterweight brakes.

-The manually operating parking brake is only suitable for securing static railway vehicles from rolling away.
-It can be designed as a hand wheel or as a spring-loaded brake, the operating handles are marked in red frames on freight wagons.
+A manually operating parking brake is only suitable for securing static railway vehicles from rolling away.
+It can be designed as a hand wheel or as a spring-loaded brake.

 A direction-dependent pawl brake is often installed in vehicles on rack railways.
 It only brakes when going downhill.
 When driving uphill, the applied ratchet brake is released by a ratchet mechanism and prevents the train from rolling backwards.